Testing Compression

 What to Listen For on English Settlement

-For Big Production Rock Albums like English Settlement there are some obvious problem areas that are often heard on at least one or two sides of practically any copy of this four sided album.
+For big production rock albums such as this there are obvious problems that are heard on at least one or two sides of practically any copy of this four-sided album you might find on your turntable.

-Almost all had plenty of Tubey Magic and bottom end, so thankfully that was almost never a problem.
+• Almost all the copies we played had plenty of Tubey Magic and bottom end, so thankfully that was almost never a problem.

-Robert Ludwig used humungous amounts of tube compression on this album, and we’re glad he did.
-All that massive compression is at least partly responsible for it being one of the Ten Best Sounding Rock Records Ever Made.
+Robert Ludwig used humungous amounts of tube compression on another favorite album of ours, and we’re glad he did.
+All that massive compression is at least partly responsible for it being one of the ten best sounding rock and pop albums ever made.

 The sides that had sound that jumped out of the speakers, with driving rhythmic energy, worked the best for us.
 They really brought this complex music to life and allowed us to make sense of it.
 This is yet another definition of a Hot Stamper — it’s the copy that lets the music work as music. (more…)